noviscient/Factsheet-Wiki/README.md

 ## Factor Exposures (Rolling) <a id="section17"></a>
 **Description**:
 The rolling factor exposures are calculated using Fama-French Four-Factor Model, with one calendar year rolling window and one month frequency.
-Each time point in the graph represents the contribution of each factor to the strategy/product's returns.
+Each time point in the graph represent the strength of the relationship between the returns of the strategy/product and each factor.
 ![image](https://github.com/noviscient/Factsheet-Wiki/assets/114644478/83276331-29a5-4bfd-b514-9de50062e1f3)

 **Factsheet Location:**  Page 3, At the top right of the page